zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_events.rst

 Public Event
 ------------

-Define the event in the application's .MDEF file using the following syntax:
+Define the event in the application's MDEF using the following syntax:

 .. code-block:: console